github/docs/content/search-github/searching-on-github/finding-files-on-github.md

 ---
 title: Finding files on GitHub
 intro: 'You can search for a file in a repository using the file finder.
-To search for a file in multiple repositories on {% data variables.product.product_name %}, use the {% ifversion code-search-code-view %}[`path` code search qualifier](/search-github/github-code-search/understanding-github-code-search-syntax#path-qualifier){% else %}[`filename` code search qualifier](/search-github/searching-on-github/searching-code#search-by-filename){% endif %}.'
+To search for a file in multiple repositories on {% data variables.product.product_name %}, use the {% ifversion code-search-upgrade %}[`path` code search qualifier](/search-github/github-code-search/understanding-github-code-search-syntax#path-qualifier){% else %}[`filename` code search qualifier](/search-github/searching-on-github/searching-code#search-by-filename){% endif %}.'
 redirect_from:
   - /articles/finding-files-on-github
   - /github/searching-for-information-on-github/finding-files-on-github